theonetruejesse/rhetorically-old/prompt.md

 1. Call rhetorically getIndexedText on the doc using its documentId
 2. Call rhetorically saveDocVersion on the doc using its documentId
+3. Use the documentId and versionId returned from saveDocVersion moving forward.

 ## Application Procedure

 Make sure to agree on a doc with the student and call getIndexedText before proceeding.
 Otherwise continue with the Onboarding Procedure.

+## Resource Procedures

 ### Selecting Text Sections